substrait-io/substrait/site/docs/serialization/binary_serialization.md

 %%% proto.message.AdvancedExtension %%%
     ```

+## Capabilities

+When two systems exchanging substrait plans want to understand each others capabilities, they may exchange a `Capabilities` message.
+The capabilities message provides information on the set of simple and advanced extensions that the system supports.

+=== "Capabilities Message"
+    ```proto
+%%% proto.message.Capabilities %%%
+    ```

 ## Protobuf Rationale

 The binary format of a Substrait is designed to be easy to work with in many languages.
 A key requirement is that someone can take the binary format IDL and use standard tools to build a set of primitives that are easy to work with in any of a number of languages.
 This allows communities to build and use Substrait using only a binary IDL and the specification (and allows the Substrait project to avoid being required to build libraries for each language to work with the specification).